 On March 11, 2021, just one day after #7804 sold, #3100 became even more expensive than its brethren.

 Another Alien punk, but this time sporting just a headband, #3100 is the seventh most rare CryptoPunk out there.

 In a list largely dominated by the ever-popular CryptoPunks, #4156 ranks as the third most expensive Punk of all time.
 It was bought on December 9, 2021, just 10 months after a $1.25m sale.
 That’s a pretty solid return on investment!

 Blowing all of its CryptoPunk fellows out of the water, #7523 is the third rarest in the collection, and it’s got the price tag to match.

 The question now becomes, with two more rare CryptoPunks than #7523, how much more can they really be sold for?

-Another Beeple piece and the single most expensive NFT ever sold — and there’s a good reason for it.
+Another Beeple piece and the most expensive NFT ever sold to one sole owner — and there’s a good reason for it.

 Beeple’s artwork is so high-tier and highly respected within the community, and this piece is essentially a collage of 5000 pieces of his work.
 Starting from 2007, he pledged to create one piece of art every day, and this is the result.
 Needless to say, it was worth the effort.

 Another Pak piece, The Merge officially became the most expensive NFT ever sold on December 2, 2021, with almost 30,000 collectors pitching together for a total cost of $91.8m.